-Some restaurants in the Valley are 100 percent dedicated gluten-free eateries, while others offer gluten-free options and substitutes.
-Either way, there are options for you.
-Here is your field guide to eating sans gluten in greater Phoenix.
+Or maybe you just don’t care for gluten.
+No matter which box you check, plenty of Phoenix-area menus have you covered.
+Some are 100 percent dedicated gluten-free eateries, while others offer gluten-free options and substitutes.
+Either way, you've got options.
+Here is your field guide to eating sans gluten in the Valley.

-Maybe the best gluten-free starter in town is the real cornbread with green chile at Chelsea’s Kitchen.
+Perhaps the best gluten-free starter in town is the real cornbread with green chile at Chelsea’s Kitchen.
 It’s made in house, and it’s also pretty popular, so make sure it’s available before you get excited.
 And if you plan on sticking around, Chelsea’s Kitchen has a gluten-free option for many of its dishes.
 All you have to do is ask.

-Or if you’re looking to share (or not), try the Hatch green chile cheese curds, tempura ghost broccoli, sweet potato waffle fries, or brunch tacos.
+If you’re looking to share (or not), try the Hatch green chile cheese curds, tempura ghost broccoli, sweet potato waffle fries, or brunch tacos.
 But the Frites Street fries deserve their own sentence.

-Another winner, and one of the cafe’s weekend brunch specials, is the Pomegranate Sampler — choice of scrambled eggs or tofu, the pancake of the day or French toast, harvest hash, and tempeh “bacon.”
+Another favorite gluten-friendly eatery is Pomegranate Café.
+Gluten-free (or at least gluten-free-adaptable) dishes include the pumpkin praline French toast, In Season Scramble, and the banana-heavy Chimpanzee Bowl.
+One of the cafe’s weekend brunch specials is the Pomegranate Sampler, which includes a choice of scrambled eggs or tofu, the pancake of the day or French toast, harvest hash, and tempeh “bacon.”

 True Food Kitchen offers a clearly marked menu of vegan, vegetarian, and gluten-free options.
-That includes the Seared Chicken Satay, Good Earth Kale Cobb, Korean Noodle Bowl, Mauritius Island Redfish, and more.
+That includes the seared chicken satay, Good Earth Kale Cobb, Korean noodle bowl, Mauritius Island Redfish, and more.

 And we haven’t forgotten about pizza.